Surbhi-Kohli/PythonTut/importModule/intro.py.md

 Now u can either run a source command in terminal or reopen the terminal for the changes to be applicable

 ## Using some standard library in import

+In Python, the standard library is a collection of modules and packages that come with Python by default.
+These modules provide ready-made functionality for tasks like file I/O, string manipulation, regular expressions, working with dates and times, networking, and more.

+Some popular modules in the Python standard library include:

+os (for interacting with the operating system) sys (for system-specific parameters and functions) json (for working with JSON data) datetime (for working with dates and times) math (for mathematical functions) random (for generating random numbers)

+You do not need to install the standard library—it comes bundled with Python when you install it.
+You can use these modules by simply importing them in your code.

 ```
 import random
 import datetime